jmeel14/certification/README.md

+# Project Abandoned
+Due to the complexity of security requirements, coupled with the fact that certificate generators already exist, this project has henceforth been abandoned.

 # A simple Python certificate authority server

 This is a program that runs a server to authorize certificate signing requests